pjaselin/Cubist/docs/index.rst

 Considerations
 --------------

-- For small datasets, using the `sample` parameter is probably inadvisable as Cubist won't have enough samples to produce a representative model.
+- For small datasets, using the ``sample`` parameter is probably inadvisable as Cubist won't have enough samples to produce a representative model.
-- If you are looking for fast inferencing and can spare accuracy, consider skipping using a composite model by leaving `neighbors` unset.
+- If you are looking for fast inferencing and can spare accuracy, consider skipping using a composite model by leaving ``neighbors`` unset.
-- Models that produce one or more rules without splits (i.e. a single linear model which holds true for the entire dataset), will return an empty `splits_`attribute while the coefficients will be available in the `coeffs_` attribute.
+- Models that produce one or more rules without splits (i.e. a single linear model which holds true for the entire dataset), will return an empty ``splits_`` attribute while the coefficients will be available in the ``coeffs_`` attribute.
+- If using ``auto=True`` in training and once satisfied with the model performance, remove the ``auto`` parameter and retrain with the recommended settings.

 Benchmarks
 ----------